RealChoki/Owlie/Use_Case_Experiments/General_Mode/Moodle-Course_Specific_Answers.md

 - **Models**: OpenAI (gpt-4o-mini).

 - **Evaluation Criteria**:
   - **Correctness**: Does the response accurately reflect the Moodle course materials?
   - **Clarity**: Is the explanation clear, concise, and student-friendly?
-  - **Relevance**: Does the assistant appropriately handle queries outside the Moodle course's scope by notifying the student?
+  - **Relevance**: Does the system correctly recognize when the query requires Moodle course-specific content and activate function calling?

 ---